-Post 359 ⇒ by Gautam Shah
+Post 359 – by Gautam Shah

 Coatings (Paint, Varnish, etc.) consist of organic as well as inorganic substances.
 Both the categories of materials can be hazardous at several levels such as: production, application, curing or drying, functional use, and disposal level.

 At production level the handling and use of certain raw materials can be hazardous.
 Typically handling of extenders and pigments can pose air-bourne particle spread.
 Some of these silica containing materials are toxic and carcinogenic and not eco-friendly.
 Resins (amino) with styrene and formaldehyde are carcinogenic.
 Solvents are known fire prone materials.
 At application level, the primary hazard occurs, due to high amounts of volatile organic content going into air.
-It vapours or odours are noxious, allergic and unpleasant.
-The odour suppressants are not necessarily benign.
+Its vapours or odours are noxious, allergic and unpleasant.
+The odour suppressants added to coatings are not necessarily benign.
 At application level, old coated surfaces are rubbed or scrapped, the particulate matter of which causes air pollution and the constituents are often unfamiliar.

 Post application, the wearing surfaces and peel-off cause, dust pollution.
 Some of the plastic materials continue to deteriorate, evolving pollutants.
 Coatings used on kitchen shelves, utensils, equipments cause contamination.
 Accidental high heating and fire scorch a coating.
-Planned removal of coating by sanding and chemical etchings (paint scrubbers or removers) can leave unwanted residual products.
+Planned removal of coating by sanding and chemical etchings (paint scrubbers or removers) can also leave unwanted residual products.
 Disposal of coated items by sawing, forced removal, hammering, chiselling, sanding, scrapping, etc. can desecrate the environment.